kopparam/kopparam.github.io/_posts/2019-08-17-test-driven-development-and-static-methods-in-java.markdown

 public CheckoutProcessor(..., Supplier<UUID> randomUUID);
 {% endhighlight %}

-Now, this is how I can use it to stub the behavior
+Now, this is how I can use it to stub the behavior using JUnit5

 {% highlight java %}
 class TestCheckoutProcessor {